 Elveden offered a range of extra-curricular activities, both during and after school.
 Children on the SEND register were actively encouraged to attend clubs, which enable them to learn new skills and to develop confidence.
-100% of children on the school's SEND attended extra-curricular clubs.
+90% of children on the school's SEND attended extracurricular clubs.
 100% of children had represented the school competitively in the Forest Heath Sports Partnership by the time they reached Year 6.
-100% of children had attended instrument-specific music lessons from Key Stage Two, 3 of which went on to have lessons outside of school in piano, keyboard and guitar.
+100% of children with SEND can swim 25m by the time they have reached Year 6.
+100% of children had attended instrument-specific music lessons from Key Stage Two, inclusive of the cello, flute and recorder.
 Every child on the SEND register was given a significant role in the school productions, all of whom have had either lines or actions to perform with stage time.
-This has been the Nativity for Reception and Keys Stage One at the Elveden Estate Church of St Andrew and St Patrick.
-For Key Stage Two this was their summer production at the Elveden Village Hall.